Skip to content

 What if My Landlord Wishes to Backdate My Rent Review?

-As a commercial tenant, you can take a couple of actions if your landlord still needs to carry out your rent review and you are concerned that they may carry it out later.
+As a commercial tenant, you can take a couple of actions if your landlord still needs to conduct your rent review and you are concerned that they may do so later.

-Next, if your rent review clause has the provision for you to request a rent review, you may do this to avoid your landlord exercising their right to carry one out later.
+Next, if your rent review clause allows you to request a rent review, you may do this to avoid your landlord exercising their right to carry one out later.
+This is why being aware of the key dates in the lease is crucial to avoiding disputes down the line.

 Key Takeaways

-A rent review is where your landlord assesses the rent you pay and potentially increases it.
+A rent review is where your landlord assesses your rent and potentially increases it.
 If your lease contains a rent review clause, it will detail when your landlord may exercise this right.
 If your landlord does not execute this right at this time and circumstances allow, they may do so later.
 Where they do this, there are specific points you should be aware of.
-For example:

 • your landlord can recover the balancing sum for any rent increase as a lump sum and with interest;

-• your landlord must conduct the rent review like they would have on the date when it was due to occur; and
+• your landlord should conduct the rent review like they would have on the date when it was due to occur; and

-• tenants may request a rent review if your lease allows and when your landlord has missed the date to avoid a balancing sum to pay.
+• tenants may request a rent review if their lease allows and when their landlord has missed the date to avoid a balancing sum to pay.

 If you need help understanding backdated rent reviews in the UK, LegalVision’s experienced leasing lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
 So call us today on 0808 196 8584 or visit our membership page.